 Christ, for example, was more concerned about the relationship of his disciples with him as Lord than their performance in the ministry or whether they understood the Law of Moses.
-Without this relationship, we are lawbreakers anyway, even if we have kept the letter of the Law, because we have broken the spirit of it.
+Without this relationship, we are law-breakers anyway, even if we have kept the letter of the Law, because we have broken the spirit of it.

-This is why in our Visión R.E.A.L training system, the devotional life course comes first.
-It's about our relationship with God.
-The leadership course is second...our relationship with others.
+This is why in our Visión R.E.A.L training system, the devotional life course comes first...relationship with God.
+The leadership course is second...relationship with man.

 We hear this approach in Paul's exhortations to Timothy, a young pastor.
-Paul considered every aspect of Timothy's life to have a bearing on leadership and therefore he addressed each area of Timothy's life.
+Paul considered every aspect of Timothy's life to have a bearing on leadership and therefore he addressed every area of Timothy's life.